ScreebApp/sdk-js/packages/screeb-sdk-browser/docs/README.md

 ▸ **identityGroupAssign**(`groupName`, `groupType?`, `groupProperties?`): `void` \| `Promise`<`unknown`\>

-Assigns the current visitor to a group.
+Assigns the current user to a group.

 **`Example`**